 A blue-green passage is being planned that will bind together the city districts and create areas for recreation and meetings.
-By 2035 the four districts will provide space for 5000 residences, office buildings, schools and other municipal services, shops and restaurants as well as several meeting places both inside and out.
+By 2035 the four districts will provide space for 5000 residencies, office buildings, schools and other municipal services.
+Shops and restaurants, as well as several meeting places both inside and outside, will also be built.
 It should be attractive, comfortable and smart to live here, with short distances to daily services.

-We’re already partway there
+We are already partway there